kciter/RxAutoUpdater/README.md

   ```

 * **Manually**
-  To install manually the GlitchLabel in an app, just drag the `Sources/*.swift` file into your project.
+  To install manually the RxAutoUpdator in an app, just drag the `Sources/*.swift` file into your project.

 ## Simple Usage